cozy/cozy-client/docs/api.md

 <a name="module_OAuthClient+updateInformation"></a>

 ### oAuthClient.updateInformation(information, resetSecret) ⇒ <code>promise</code>
-Updates the client own information.
+Overwrites the client own information.
 This method will update both the local information and the remote information on the OAuth server.

 **Kind**: instance method of [<code>OAuthClient</code>](#module_OAuthClient)
 **Returns**: <code>promise</code> - A promise that resolves to a complete, updated list of client information